reidmit/yapp/README.md

 A framework for apps written entirely in YAML, powered by [ytt](https://github.com/vmware-tanzu/carvel-ytt).

 Highly experimental!
+This is a ridiculous idea!
 Do not use!

 ```sh
 # build & start the server...